Ganzorf/trillek-design/trillek_design_current_consensuses.md

 ### 1.2  Credits

-Trillek is inspired by Notch's 0x10c.  (please fill out a bit of the history here)  Credits will be listed under each idea.
+Trillek is inspired by Notch's (creator of Minecraft) 0x10c, which recieved a huge following even before release.
+Sadly, Notch postponed development indefinitely, leaving the fans of his concepts and ideas to pick up the torch, Credits will be listed under each idea.

 ### 1.3  Sign Off